commercetools/test-data/docs/contributing/test-data-models-overview.md

 };
 ```

-As you can see, this files is required to export two configuration objects (`restFieldsConfig`, `graphqlFieldsConfig`) which describe how to populate the properties of the data model when building the default version.
+As you can see, these files are required to export two configuration objects (`restFieldsConfig`, `graphqlFieldsConfig`) which describe how to populate the properties of the data model when building the default version.

 The configuration objects has two properties:

 - `fields` (**required**): Describe how the default values should be populated
-- `postBuild` (_optional_): Callback function to run modifications in the built data model
+- `postBuild` (_optional_): Callback function to run modifications on the built data model

 Here's an example where we use `postBuild` option to populate some values which depend on others to be built first: